 |Vegas Pro||Paid (With a 30-day trial)||Intermediate editors||Yes|

-Also, FilmForth is also one of the few video editors on the list that’s watermark-free, as most will request an upgrade to remove watermarks.
-Finally, FilmForth is available on the Microsoft Store, and you can click here to download it.
+As one of the few video editors on the list that’s watermark-free, finally, FilmForth is available on the Microsoft Store, and you can click here to download it.

 If you’ve searched for video editing software before, then you’ve probably heard of Camtasia (previously known as Camtasia Studio).
 With its first version being released in 2002, Camtasia is an established name when talking about video editors.